Judge weighs GOP victory claim in disputed N. Carolina race

 “Could it be that they weren’t prosecuted because this was a situation we would just lay in wait, and then the time would come that if $11 million and Dan McCready couldn’t beat Mark Harris, maybe this would be an insurance card that would be played for a do-over?
 I don’t know,” Harris said.

-McCready, an Iraq War veteran and head of a solar-energy investment firm, said earlier this week that the former Baptist pastor of a Charlotte megachurch should be prosecuted if he participated in election misconduct.
+McCready, an Iraq War veteran and head of a solar-energy investment firm, said last week that the former Baptist pastor of a Charlotte megachurch should be prosecuted if he participated in election misconduct.

 “Either he knew what was going on during his constant conversations with McCrae Dowless about his absentee ballot program, having been warned about the fraud already, and he should be in jail.
 Or he turned a blind eye to fraud, he built a culture of corruption, that represents the worst in our politics,” McCready told WBTV.

-Note: This story has been corrected.
-McCready’s commented about prosecuting Harris last week, not this week.